Alejogb1/job-board/blog-data/generate-random-polynom-for-random-input.md

 id: "generate-random-polynom-for-random-input"
 ---

-Okay so you're asking about generating random polynomials given random inputs right Been there done that countless times Let me break this down for you in a way that hopefully clicks based on my painful past experiences with this very issue Trust me this ain't rocket science but it does have a few gotchas if you're not careful
+you're asking about generating random polynomials given random inputs right Been there done that countless times Let me break this down for you in a way that hopefully clicks based on my painful past experiences with this very issue Trust me this ain't rocket science but it does have a few gotchas if you're not careful

 First things first let's talk about what we mean by a polynomial A polynomial is basically a sum of terms each term being a coefficient multiplied by a variable raised to a non negative integer power like `ax^n` and so on `a` is the coefficient `x` is the variable and `n` is the power Now if you want a random polynomial you gotta randomize these two things coefficients and powers For the random input part well that's just plugging in a random value for x at the end to evaluate the polynomial so that part is easy